 Ultra-relativistic heavy-ion collision experiments at the Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC) are unique in studying the strong interaction and underlying theory, Quantum Chromodynamics (QCD).
-Over the past decades, many experimental observations in these collisions have provided evidence that a novel QCD state of matter is created composed of de-confined quarks and gluons: the Quark-Gluon Plasma (QGP) [1, 2].
-Heavy flavor hadrons (those containing a charm or bottom quark) in heavy-ion collisions have emerged as essential probes of the QGP because they have a rest mass much larger than the expected QGP temperature.
-This restricts their production to the initial hard parton scatterings in the collision, and therefore they can carry information about the entire QGP evolution [3-6].
+Over the past decades, many experimental observations in these collisions have provided evidence that a novel QCD state of matter is created composed of de-confined quarks and gluons: the Quark-Gluon Plasma (QGP) [1-5].
+Heavy quarks, i.e., charm and bottom quarks, in heavy-ion collisions have emerged as essential probes of the QGP because they have a rest mass much larger than the expected QGP temperature.
+This restricts their production to the initial hard parton scatterings in the collision, and therefore they can carry information about the entire QGP evolution [6-9].

-Heavy quark energy loss in the produced medium is expected to proceed via (quasi-)elastic scatterings with the medium constituents and induced gluon radiation [7, 8].
+Heavy quark energy loss in the produced medium is expected to proceed via (quasi-)elastic scatterings with the medium constituents and induced gluon radiation [10, 11].
 Multiple elastic scatterings with the medium constituents also lead to a Brownian-like motion of low $p{\rm T}$ heavy quarks.
 This transfers the collective motion of the expanding plasma to the heavy quark leading to large anisotropic flow.
-Parton energy loss ( $\Delta E$ ) in the QGP is expected to follow a hierarchy ordered by parton color charge and mass, i.e., $\Delta E(g) > \Delta E(u,d,s) > \Delta E(c) > \Delta E(b)$ with g, u, d, s, c, and b denoting gluons, up, down, strange, charm, and bottom quarks, respectively [7, 8].
-Useful quantities to study parton energy loss are the nuclear modification factors, $R{AA}$ and $R{CP}$ . $R{AA}$ is defined as the particle yield in heavy-ion collisions divided by the respective yield in p+p collisions, scaled by the average number of binary nucleon-nucleon collisions ( $N{coll.}$ ) in heavy-ion collisions. $R{CP}$ is defined as the ratio of the yield in head-on heavy-ion (central) collisions to the yield in collisions with small nuclear geometric overlap (peripheral), scaled by a factor to account for the different $N{\text{coll.}}$ in each case.
-An observation of $R{\text{AA}}$ or $R{\text{CP}}$ that is equal to unity would indicate heavy-ion collisions are an incoherent superposition of individual nucleon-nucleon collisions.
+QCD predicts that heavy quarks lose less energy than light quarks due to the so-called "dead cone" effect [10, 11], i.e., gluon radiation is suppressed for heavy quarks at angles smaller than $\theta_c \sim M/E$ where M and E are the quark mass and its energy, and that gluons lose more energy than light quarks due to their larger color factor.
+Therefore, parton energy loss $(\Delta E)$ in the QGP is expected to follow a hierarchy ordered by parton color charge and mass, i.e., $\Delta E(g) > \Delta E(u,d,s) > \Delta E(u,d,s)$ $\Delta E(c) > \Delta E(b)$ with g, u, d, s, c, and b denoting gluons, up, down, strange, charm, and bottom quarks, respectively [10, 11].
+Useful quantities to study parton energy loss are the nuclear modification factors, $R{AA}$ and $R{CP}$ . $R{AA}$ is defined as the particle yield in heavy-ion collisions divided by the respective yield in p+p collisions, scaled by the average number of binary nucleon-nucleon collisions $(N{coll})$ in heavy-ion collisions: